MapQuest/mq-carto-style/README.md

 ####MapQuest style in Carto.
 Alpha style; not ready for production use yet!

-####To actually use the project mml and make changes you workflow might look like so:
+####To actually use the project mml and make changes your workflow might look like so:

 1. `cp -rp replace.json.sample replace.json`
 1. edit the values in `replace.json` to match your system's database setup